uidu-org/guidu/.changeset/hip-pots-develop.md

 '@uidu/select': minor
 ---

-Make it controlled component, use value instead of defaultValue
+Make it uncontrolled component, use value instead of defaultValue